SociallyKent/moro.Bookmark-Splicer/README.md

-A refined version of the PlaceHolder counter-part. placeholder-Auto-Bookmark-Splicer
+A refined version of the PlaceHolder counter-part; placeholder.Bookmark-Splicer

 Adding bookmarks will only remove ones that held the space prior.
 Size is adjustable via resizing the window.